The chain pushback which this testimony concerns happened nearly a month before the testimony was collected.

 The police officers put somewhere between 15 to 20 of the group-members in one room, with a speaker and a camera inside to communicate.
 After three hours of waiting, around midnight, they received dry bread and a bottle of water.
 When asking for more food in the morning the answer was: “No food, go back.”

-At the police station there was a Panjab translator, that was spoke to the group in Pashto and Punjabi.
-The respondent described that during this initial procedure, his personal data was taken, such as his mothers and his father’s names and his pictures and fingerprints.
+At the police station there was a Panjab translator, who spoke to the group in Pashto and Punjabi.
+The respondent described that during this initial procedure, his personal data was taken, such as his mother’s and his father’s names and his pictures and fingerprints.
 He told the translator that he was 17 but when he later got a paper from the police it said 22 years old on it.

 The group-members allegedly spent two nights and a full day in the police station, for a total of approximately 30 hours.
 After this, in the morning, the group was brought by Slovenian authorities to the Croatian border and transferred to Croatian custody.
 On the Croatian site they were awaited with 2 police vehicles and 2 vans.
 Apparently, the Croatian police had a dog with a muzzle, that they did not use.